SCIENCE OF SIGHT

 The Science of Sight might save your life

-Sounds a little over dramatic but it is true, the science of sight can save your life.
+It sounds a little overdramatic, but it is true: the science of sight can save your life.
 Stop thinking of the eye from the romantic perspective and start thinking of it as a target acquisition machine.
-The primary focus area of perception is about the size of a quarter at arms length.
-For those of you who don’t know what pocket change is a quarter is about a third larger than a thumb nail.
-Every thing outside this focus area is blurry and for the most part our brain ignores.
-The one part of this low detail area we do react to is motion.
+The primary focus area of perception is about the size of a quarter at arm’s length.
+For those who are unfamiliar with pocket change, a quarter is approximately a third larger than a thumbnail.
+Everything outside this focus area is blurry, and, for the most part, our brain tends to ignore it.
+The one part of this low-detail area we do react to is motion.
 All this seems engineered not to overload the sensory flow and crash our multiple processing CPUs.

 look